develop2arman/rust-all-in-one/workspace/trait/shared-behavior/safe-object/dispatchable/TRAITOBJECT.md

 ```
 ## Glossery

-> `DSTs`: unsized types - str(but not &str-So although a &T is a single value that stores the memory address of where the T is located, a &str is two values: the address of the str and its length.
-As such, we can know the size of a &str value at compile time),
 > *Box<>, RC<>, Every trait is a dynamically sized type.Rust has a particular trait called the Sized trait to determine whether or not a type’s size is known at compile time.
 This trait is automatically implemented for everything whose size is known at compile time*.
 In addition, Rust implicitly adds a bound on Sized to every generic function.

 ---